pytorch/serve/docs/metrics.md

 Note that **only** the metrics defined in the **metrics configuration file** can be emitted to model_metrics.log or made available via the [metrics API endpoint](metrics_api.md).
 This is done to ensure that the metrics configuration file serves as a central inventory of all the metrics that Torchserve can emit.

-Default metrics are provided in the [metrics.yaml](https://github.com/pytorch/serve/blob/master/ts/configs/metrics.yaml) file, but the user can either delete them to their liking / ignore them altogether, because these metrics will not be emitted unless they are edited.\
+Default metrics are provided in the [metrics.yaml](https://github.com/pytorch/serve/blob/master/ts/configs/metrics.yaml) file, but the user can either delete them to their liking / ignore them altogether, because these metrics will not be emitted unless they are updated.\
 When adding custom `model_metrics` in the metrics configuration file, ensure to include `ModelName` and `Level` dimension names towards the end of the list of dimensions since they are included by default by the following custom metrics APIs:
 [add_metric](#function-api-to-add-generic-metrics-with-default-dimensions), [add_counter](#add-counter-based-metrics),
 [add_time](#add-time-based-metrics), [add_size](#add-size-based-metrics) or [add_percent](#add-percentage-based-metrics).